lturner19/Happy_Burger/README.md

 ## FEATURES

 A burger app that allows users to input a burger they would like to devour.
 Once the user clicks the submit button, the burger is then put into "Burgers Not Devoured" column with a "Devour It" button.
-When user clicks the button, the burger is then moved to the devoured column.
+When user clicks "Devour It" button, the burger is then moved to the devoured column.
 All of the users' choices are stored in a mySQL database.

 <br>